Pylons/pyramid/docs/narr/security.rst

 Security
 ========

-:app:`Pyramid` provides an optional declarative authorization system that prevents a :term:`view` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access within a particular :term:`context`.
+:app:`Pyramid` provides an optional declarative authorization system that prevents a :term:`view` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access when a particular resource is the :term:`context`.
 Here's how it works at a high level:

 - A :term:`request` is generated when a user visits our application.

-- Based on the request, a :term:`context` is located through :term:`context finding`.
+- Based on the request, a :term:`context` resource is located through :term:`resource location`.
 A context is located differently depending on whether the application uses :term:`traversal` or :term:`URL dispatch`, but a context is ultimately found in either case.
-See :ref:`contextfinding_chapter` for more information about context finding.
+See :ref:`resourcelocation_chapter` for more information about resource location.

 - A :term:`view callable` is located by :term:`view lookup` using the context as well as other attributes of the request.